karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker update my-nginx/container-ID
 	$ docker top my-nginx/container-ID 	--> to see process running for that container.

+	$ docker system df
+	$ docker system info
 	$ docker system prune	--> it will remove all stopped, dangling images
+		- all stopped containers
+  		- all networks not used by at least one container
+  		- all dangling images
+  		- all dangling build cache

 Q. What is a Docker: Image?